kirui93/ScenTrees.jl/docs/src/tutorial/tutorial2.md

 ![Non optimal tree in 2D](../assets/example2.png)

-And in general, we can generate a tree in any `d` dimension.
+And in general, we can generate a tree in any `d` state dimension.

+## Functions describing a scenario tree

 The above tree can described by the following functions: _nodes_, _stages_, _height_, _leaves_ and the _root_ of the tree.

 Each tree has stages starting from ``0`` where the root node is.

-## Nodes of the tree
+### Nodes of the tree

 This are the vertices that are in the scenario tree.
 Each node in the tree has a parent node except the root node where the tree starts from.
 As stated before, each scenario tree is characterized by its name, parents of the nodes , children of each parent nodes e.t.c.
 So therefore, we have nodes which has parents and those nodes are the children of the parent nodes.